JKarg-Xeb/Team_Project_Biosingals_2D_3D/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code as per the terms outlined in the license.

-**Key Points of the MIT License:**
+**Key Points**

 - **Permission:** Granted to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
 - **Condition:** The license notice must be included in all copies or substantial portions of the software.
 - **Limitation:** The software is provided "as is", without any warranty.
 The authors are not liable for any claims, damages, or other liabilities.

-For more details, refer to the [LICENSE](LICENSE) file in this repository.

 ## Detailed Code Structure